Excitonic phases in a spatially separated electron-hole ladder model: Introduction

-\textit{Introduction - } Electrons and holes can form bound states through the attractive Coulomb interaction, called excitons.
+Electrons and holes can form bound states through the attractive Coulomb interaction, called excitons.
 At sufficiently low temperatures, excitons can condense due to their bosonic nature \cite{Keldysh1965, Kozlov1965, Keldysh1968, Comte1982, Nozieres1982}.
 One exciting experimental possibility is the 2D electron-hole bilayer, where the attraction between the electrons in one layer and the holes in the other layer should lead to interlayer coherent excitonic bosonic condensation \cite{Lozovik1975, Shevchenko1976, Zhu1995, Littlewood1996, Zhu1996}.
-This effect results in measurable effects, including enhanced exciton mobility, increased radiative decay rate, and photoluminescence noise.
-Recently, transport evidence has been reported for bilayered exciton condensation in several different layered systems \cite{Davis2023, Wang2019, Ma2021}.
+Recently, transport evidence has been reported for bilayer exciton condensation in several different layer systems \cite{Davis2023, Wang2019, Ma2021}.
 There is also extensive experimental literature on the closely related phenomenon of spontaneous interlayer coherence in bilayer quantum Hall systems with a total filling of unity, where the electron-hole transformation in a filled Landau level produces an effective exciton condensate \cite{Eisenstein2014, Einstein2019, Liu2022}.
 In spite of very extensive theoretical literature on the subject, the central conceptual issue of the $T=0$ ground-state quantum phase diagram of the electron-hole bilayers remains problematic since even the basic question of the allowed $T=0$ quantum phases remain unknown and controversial.
 Many publications claim uncritically that the $T=0$ phase contains the unpaired electron-hole liquid as a possible ground state with a (Mott-like) quantum phase transition from the bosonic exciton liquid to the fermionic electron-hole liquid at weak coupling -- see the discussion and citations in \cite{Wu2015}.
 We believe this claim to be incorrect, and there is no ground state transition to an electron-hole liquid in bilayer electron-hole systems (or quantum Hall bilayers at a filling factor of unity).